-The above captioned matter comes before the State Corporation Commission of the State of Kansas (Commission) for consideration and decision.
-Having examined its files and records, and being duly advised in the premises, the Commission makes the following findings:
+The above matter comes before the State Corporation Commission of the State of Kansas (Commission).
+Being fully advised of all matters of record, the Commission finds:

-1. K.S.A.
+- 1. K.S.A.
 66-1220a and K.A.R.
 82-1-221a set forth requirements for the designation and treatment of information designated as confidential in Commission proceedings.
-The

-Commission finds that it is appropriate to issue this Protective Order to establish further procedures relating to confidential data and information.
+The Commission finds that it is appropriate to issue this Protective Order, as requested by Southwestern Bell Telephone Company d/b/a AT&T Kansas in its Application in this docket, to establish further procedures relating to confidential data and information. - 2.
+K.S.A.

-2. K.S.A.
 66-1220a limits disclosure of trade secrets or confidential commercial information of regulated utilities.
 Under K.S.A.
 66-1220a(a)(4), the Commission is to consider alternatives to disclosure that will serve the public interest and protect the regulated entity.
-This

-Protective Order provides an interim procedural under K.S.A.
+This Protective Order provides an interim procedure under K.S.A.
 66-1220a(a)(4) to facilitate the prompt and orderly conduct of this case.
 This Protective Order will govern the treatment and handling of confidential information until further order of the Commission.

-3. A party may designate as confidential any information that it believes, in good faith, to be a trade secret or other confidential commercial information.
+- 3. A party may designate as confidential any information that it believes, in good faith, to be a trade secret or other confidential commercial information.
 The party designating the information as confidential must provide a written statement of the specific grounds for the designation at the time the designation is made.
 K.A.R.
 82-1-221a(a)(5).
 The party claiming confidentiality has the burden of proving the confidential status of the information.
 Designating information as confidential does not establish that the information will not be subject to disclosure after review by the Commission.
 See K.S.A.
-66-1220a.

-4. This Protective Order applies to all parties in this proceeding, unless specifically stated otherwise.
+66-1220a. - 4.
+This Protective Order applies to all parties in this proceeding, unless specifically stated otherwise.
 The provisions of the Protective Order apply to Staff, except that Staff is not required to sign Nondisclosure Certificates or view voluminous materials on site, as discussed in Paragraph 6, and is not required to return or destroy confidential information upon request at the conclusion of a proceeding, as referenced in Paragraph 12.
-Outside experts and consultants used by Staff shall have access to information and voluminous materials on the same basis as Staff, except that outside Staff experts and consultants are required to read this Protective Order and to sign Nondisclosure Certificates as contained in Appendix A.

-5. The following definitions shall apply:
+Outside experts and consultants used by Staff shall have access to information and voluminous materials on the same basis as Staff, except that outside Staff experts and consultants are required to read this Protective Order and to sign Nondisclosure Certificates as contained in Appendix A. - 4.
+The following definitions shall apply:

-a.
-INFORMATION: "Information" refers to all documents, data, including electronic data, studies, and other materials furnished pursuant to requests for information or other modes of discovery, or any other documents or information, which are otherwise a part of the Commission record.
+INFORMATION: "Information" refers to all documents, data, including electronic data, studies, and other materials furnished pursuant to requests for information or other modes of discovery, or any other documents or information that are otherwise a part of the Commission record.

-b.
 CONFIDENTIAL INFORMATION: "Confidential information" refers to information which, if disclosed, would likely result in harm to a party's economic or competitive interests or which would result in harm to the public interest generally and which is not otherwise available from public sources.
-"Confidential information" may include, but is not limited to: (1) material or documents that contain information relating directly to specific customers; (2) employee-sensitive information; (3) marketing analyses or other market-specific information relating to services offered in competition with others; (4) reports, work papers or other documentation related to work produced by internal or external auditors or consultants; (5) strategies employed, to be employed, or under consideration; (6) contract negotiations; and (7) information concerning trade secrets, as well as private technical, financial and business information.
+"Confidential information may include, but is not limited to: (1) material or documents that contain information relating directly to specific customers; (2) employee-sensitive information; (3) marketing analyses or other market-specific information relating to services offered in competition with others; (4) reports, work papers or other documentation related to work produced by internal or external auditors or consultants; (5) strategies employed, to be employed, or under consideration; (6) contract negotiations; and (7) information concerning trade secrets, as well as private technical, financial and business information.